lun0522/lighter/README.md

 type to the same binding point as an array.
 The user need to specify the binding point for each type.

-Shaders are added after a builder is constructed.
-By default, shader modules are released to save the host memory.
-However, this will cause more I/O the next time we rebuild the model.
-If multiple models share the same shaders, the user can use **ModelBuilder::AutoReleaseShaderPool** (which is an alias of **ShaderModule::AutoReleaseShaderPool**) to prevent shaders from being auto released.
-Especially when rendering texts, the same shaders are expected to be used for multiple times, and the auto release pool will be of great help.
+The user also need to specify shaders after the builder is constructed.
+By default, shader modules are released to save the host memory after one model is built.
+If multiple models will share shaders, the user can use **ModelBuilder::AutoReleaseShaderPool** to prevent shaders from being auto released, and thus to save memory I/O.

-#### 3.3.4.2 Bind per-instance vertex buffers, uniform buffers and push constants
+#### 3.3.4.2 Bind optional resources

-All these information are optional.
-If any resources are used, the user is responsible for keeping the existence of those resources, since **ModelBuilder** does not own them.
+If any of optional resources are used, the user is responsible for keeping the existence of them, since **ModelBuilder** does not own them.

 - Per-instance vertex buffers are used for instanced drawing.
 Apart from providing the buffer itself, the user should also specify vertex input